darvaza-proxy/resolver/README.md

 `MultiLookuper` implements a parallel `Lookuper`/`Exchanger` that will pass the request to multiple `Lookuper`/`Exchanger` instances and return the first response.

+### SingleFlight

+`SingleFlight` implements a `Lookuper`/`Exchanger` barrier to hold identical requests at the same time, before passing them over to another.

 ### reflect.Lookuper

 `reflect.Lookuper` implements logging middleware in front of a `Lookuper` or `Exchanger`.